Non-Sporting

 10-14 years

-Key Characteristics of French Bulldog Puppies
+1. Key Characteristics of French Bulldogs

-The French Bulldog, or Frenchie, is small, compact, and muscular.
+The French Bulldog, or Frenchie, is small, compact and muscular.
 These popular dogs have a square-shaped head with a broad muzzle and a black nose.

-Where French Bulldogs Came From
+2. Where French Bulldogs Came From

 Despite the name, this breed originated in Nottingham, England, in the 19th century.

-- Initial Purpose: French Bulldogs were bred as an alternative to the heavier and larger English Bulldog.
-They were particularly popular with lace-makers of that period.
+French Bulldogs were bred as an alternative to the heavier and larger English Bulldog, and Frenchies were particularly popular with the lace-makers of that period.
+When the Industrial Revolution hit, many artisans found themselves out of work and subsequently moved to France, taking their new, smaller breed of bulldog with them.

-Gradually, as Americans visited France, they became enamored with the breed, and so the Frenchie made its way to the United States.
+Gradually, as Americans visited France, they became enamored with the breed and so the Frenchie made its way to the United States.
 In 1897, the Frenchie was exhibited at the Westminster Kennel Club Dog Show, although it was not yet an American Kennel Club (AKC)–approved breed, which happened a year later.

-Frenchies continued to be wildly popular among Americans until after World War I, when their numbers and popularity started to decline.
+Frenchies continued to be wildly popular among the Americans until after World War I, when their numbers and popularity started to decline.

 By 1940, the French Bulldog was considered to be a rare breed, and only 100 were registered with the AKC.
 Decades later, in the 1980s, the Frenchie staged a comeback.

-How Friendly Are French Bulldogs?
+3. How Friendly Are French Bulldogs?

 In her book The French Bulldog, author Muriel P. Lee gushes, “What the Frenchie is best at is being a companion, and this is what he was bred for.
 He will gladly share the sofa for an evening of television or even better, share your bed at night.”

-Frenchies are said to be playful, alert, affectionate, and intelligent with a comical personality and a sweet nature.
+Frenchies are said to be playful, alert, affectionate and intelligent with a comical personality and a sweet nature.
 They are curious and can get themselves into trouble if not watched.
 In general, they do well with strangers and other pets and love nothing more than to be with their humans.

 French Bulldogs do need a firm hand — they can develop small dog syndrome.
 They also require companionship.
 You shouldn’t get one and then ignore them or leave them alone for many hours.

-Are French Bulldog Puppies the Right Dog for You?
+4. Is This the Right Dog for You?

 Exercise Needs